Slaymish/ImprovingOrganism/README.md

 ## 🚀 Features

 - **FastAPI-based REST API** for text generation and feedback collection
+- **Self-Learning System** that generates its own prompts and evaluates responses
+- **Continuous Learning** with autonomous improvement sessions
+- **Empirical Evaluation** with mathematical accuracy checking
 - **Comprehensive Scoring System** with metrics for:
   - Coherence (grammatical structure, readability)
   - Novelty (uniqueness compared to past outputs)